jrfinkbeiner/graphcore_snn/custom_lif_single_layer/notes.md

 -> yes, see functional keras models
 * tradeoff/sweetspot between compute and communication? rule of thumb for parallelization?
 -> popvision/profiling will be helpful here, compare cycles spent for compute and communication
+* how does parallization to multiple IPUs work for GNNs?
+* how to execute compute-sets in parallel ? (instead of program::Sequence, program::Parallel or sth)

 ## Remaning Issues